livecycle/Giveaway/README.md

 <details>
 <summary>How long will this giveaway be open for submissions?</summary>
 <br>
-We are accepting submissions until the end of the day on Monday, November 28, 2023.
+We are accepting submissions until the end of November.
 </details>

 <details>